 - Look at your own behavior—trust depends on being trustworthy

 Even though you might not be interested in pursuing someone else it might be important to think about what you would be willing to change—even give up---to help your partner feel more trust in you.
 For example, do you have to text your former lover?
 Do you have to make comments about how sexy someone else is?
 Do you have to get together so often with that person?
 Are you honest with your partner or are you trying to hide the truth?
 A commitment involves examining what you are willing to do to maintain that commitment.
 What are you willing to change?

 - Is your partner too controlling?

 Once you have looked at what you are willing to give up in order to build trust you also need to live your own life.
 You can’t feel trapped in a cage, controlled by accusations.
 You and your partner need to look at accepting flexibility in each other--- which means if your partner is feeling jealous, then they need to examine how far they can go with their requests.

 - Negotiate what is acceptable

 All relationships evolve and change.
 If you are intimate and committed to each other then you and your partner may have reached the point where you need to be explicit about expectations.
-This involves understanding what what you both agree on.
-It can’t be, “I will do whatever I want to do”, because that will break down into a sense of distrust-even betrayal.
-Negotiation is give and take, not ultimatums.
+This involves understanding what you both agree on.
+It can’t be, “I will do whatever I want to do," because that will break down into a sense of distrust-even betrayal.
+Negotiation is give-and-take, not ultimatums.